Case study · 6 min read

 - Can old terracotta pipes be relined instead of replaced?

-- In some cases, yes.
+- Sometimes.
 Pipe relining inserts a cured-in-place liner that seals cracks and joints from inside.
-It works well when the pipe is structurally intact but has joint failures.
-When the pipe is collapsed or broken into sections, relining is not possible and excavation is required.
+It works well when the pipe is structurally intact but has isolated joint failures.
+When a pipe shows collapse or crumbling sections, the liner has nothing solid to bond to and excavation is the only option.

-- Will a drain dig-up damage my garden or paving?
+- Will a drain dig-up damage our landscaping or paving?

 - Are apartment blocks built before the 1970s more likely to have drain problems?

 - Yes.
-Apartment blocks built before the late 1970s in Sydney's Eastern Suburbs almost always have original terracotta clay drainage.
-The joints degrade over time, particularly in areas with established trees.
+Eastern Suburbs buildings from this era typically retain original terracotta drainage with progressively degrading joints, particularly in tree-dense areas.
 A CCTV inspection is the simplest way to check the condition without excavation.

 Related service